 CHAPTER 1: INTRODUCTION AND BACKGROUND

-Climate change has become the predominant regional, national and global challenge of our time.
 Bowie State University (BSU) recognizes the importance of addressing climate change as well as minimizing the impact it will have on the quality of life for present and future generations.
 The United States Environmental Protection Agency, the Maryland Department of Environment and the Metropolitan Washington Council of Government (MWCOG) encourage all jurisdictions, including counties and municipalities, to develop a comprehensive climate change strategy outlining actions that reduce their carbon footprint.
 Toward that end, the 2009 Bowie State University (CAP) responds to this call to action and establishes a durable framework to guide the implementation and consequent accounting of the University’s GHG reduction initiatives.
 It is important to emphasize that implementation of the university’s CAP and accompanying Resilience Plan are closely associated with important environmental tenants.
-Throughout the development of the CAP a number of themes consistently emerged that informed the selection of the strategies and measures included in Resilience Planning, those themes were to:
+Throughout the development of the CAP, a number of themes consistently emerged that informed the selection of the strategies and measures included in Resilience Planning, those themes were to:

 Build on existing efforts – As discussed in the University’s Climate Action Plan, BSU has already put in place a number of initiatives, programs, and policies that support climate protection goals.
-Rather than use limited resources and reinvent the wheel this Resilience plan seeks to bring those existing University efforts together under one framework, suggest improvements or augmentations, and add new efforts where gaps may exist.
+Rather than use limited resources and reinvent the wheel, this Resilience plan seeks to bring those existing University efforts together under one framework, suggest improvements or augmentations, and add new efforts where gaps may exist.

-Emphasize measures aligned with University goals and priorities – As climate change is an area of growing significance, the University’s responsibility to deliver high quality core services in a way that informs the quality of life for the campus community, remains the chief driver of the Climate Actin Plan and Resilience Plan.
+Emphasize measures aligned with University goals and priorities – As climate change is an area of growing significance, the University’s responsibility to deliver high quality core services in a way that informs the quality of life for the campus community remains the chief driver of the Climate Action Plan and Resilience Plan.
 The strategies in these plans are tailored to complement this priority.

 Engage the BSU community and Partner with the City of Bowie, and Prince George’s County – There are many steps, which can be taken to address climate change and to assist with forging resilience on the BSU Campus and the surrounding community.
 The development of far reaching solutions necessary to achieve a significant level of resilience; however, will require coordinated and broad participation of BSU, local governments and the other institutions that make-up Prince George’s County.
 In response, the BSU plan calls for the creation of significant outreach and communication efforts and the establishment of public/private partnerships to help create a strong foundation for community participation in climate change and resilience efforts.